jun-simons/FlexPreview/README.md

 *Test responsive websites with ease!*

 Flex Preview is a VSCode Extension for easy mobile previews at any custom device resolution.
 It also supports multiple preset device resolutions in addition to custom scaling.

+To get started, simply install on the VSCode extensions marketplace, and run `Flex Preview: Show Preview` in the control palette.

 ![Interactive Device Dropdown](images/overview.png)